 Gracewood Design’s floorcloths are made using the best materials available.
 The labor intensive construction process ensures maximum durability.
-We start with an industrial grade canvas (#4, #8 or #10 cotton duck, depending on floorcloth size) which is primed with gesso, front and back, sanded, and the top side is re-coated.
-Following a cure period and a second sanding, four or five coats of superior quality Benjamin Moore latex paint are applied; sanding is done between coats.
+We start with an industrial grade canvas (#4 or #8 cotton duck, depending on floorcloth size) which is primed on the backside and then two coats of gesso are applied to the topside.
+Following a cure period, four or five coats of superior quality Benjamin Moore acrylic paint are applied; sanding is done between coats.
 Depending on the design, the stencil process can require extensive layout planning to ensure the borders flow naturally around corners and that motif placement is spatially pleasing.
 The design is hand-applied using a superior grade acrylic gouache or Benjamin Moore paint, which will not fade due to age or sun exposure.
-Four or five layers of polyurethane are applied on top of the design.* All paint products used are water-based and non-toxic.
+Five or six layers of polyurethane are applied on top of the design.* All paint products used are water-based and non-toxic.
 Our floorcloths have a two inch mitered hem and are backed with a combination of carpet padding and vinyl fabric.
 A thin layer of carpet padding is adhered to the cove created by the hem and then covered the with a waterproof vinyl fabric that is adhered to the hem.
 The backing prevents the floorcloth from sliding, offers a nice cushion effect under your feet, prevents damage from spills that wick underneath the floorcloth and extends the durability of the floorcloth.

 *We like to apply a layer of hard paste wax as the final finish.
 Waxing makes the floorcloth easier to clean, and protects the polyurethane layers, however, it does present a slippery surface to frictionless footwear such as socks.
 Waxing is optional.